philippwindischhofer/HiggsPivoting/README.md

 Make sure to add `rootbuild/lib` to your `PYTHONPATH` to allow `pyroot` to be imported!
 You can use e.g. `setup_env.sh` to do that.

-This repository contains a small training dataset (100000 events per signal and background process) in `examples/training-MadGraphPy8-ATLAS-small.h5`.
-This should be enough to play with it, but not enough for any substantial training.
-A larger dataset is available from the authors upon request.

 ## Training

 To run a training campaign (assuming you want to locate the output at $TRAIN_DIR):